Skip to content ↓

 Rewards

 Our attendance target is 97%.
-Our target is shared with our pupils and we regularly celebrate attendance which meets or exceeds out target.
+Our target is shared with our pupils, and we regularly celebrate attendance which meets or exceeds our target.

-Attendance is celebrated weekly in assembly, with the winning class being awarded the attendance trophy.
+Attendance is celebrated weekly at an assembly, with the winning class being awarded the attendance trophy.
 Weekly attendance is displayed on the attendance display in the hall each week.

 We have an end of year assembly where pupils with 97% attendance over the whole year receive a special treat.